mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

-And to end this section with a few more examples where being able to tailor searches after specific predicates might be very helpful, we could imagine searching for news articles, books of fiction, videos, games, music, programs/apps, websites, and so on.
+And to end this section with a few more examples where being able to tailor searches after specific predicates might be very helpful, we could imagine searching for news articles, books of fiction, videos, games, music, programs/apps, websites, recipes, health/lifestyle recommendations, and so on.
 There are a myriad of possibilities.